-Please send nominations via the online form by midday on Tuesday 21 March 2023.
+Please send nominations via the online form by 10am on Monday 13 May 2024.
 Please note any internal department deadlines for project approval before submitting your application.
-Please note: all the supporting documents must be uploaded as part of the online application.
+All the supporting documents must be uploaded as part of the online application.

-Successful applications will be selected by a small panel that has been set up for the Doctoral Prize scheme and which is chaired by Professor M Bonsall, the Associate Head of Division (Education) and EPSRC DTP Co-ordinator.
+Successful applications will be selected by a small panel that has been set up for the Doctoral Prize scheme.